veronique1415/veronique-desrochers-captsone/README.md

 <summary>Overview</summary>
 ## Overview

-What is your app?
-Brief description in a couple of sentences.

 My app will be a brand website to help a local wine importer to shine.
 Hopefully having his own website that showcases the products that he imports and the producers he works with.
 I want to include a find Us page that gives the user a list of restaurant were the importer's products are available.
 Hopefully my app will help him make more sale and in the futur I would like to create an inventory app for importers too!
 (This is for another time)

 </details>